 We undertake, if our Bid is accepted, to provide Performance Bank Guarantee as per the prescribed format within the times stipulated in the RFP.

-We undertake as a part of this contract for successful operation of the Supply, Installation and Maintenance of Hardware Security Modules (Network based), PED Device and Backup HSM at IDRBT during the warranty period (if contracted).
+We undertake as a part of this contract for successful operation of the Supply, Installation and Maintenance of Hardware Security Modules (Network based at IDRBT during the warranty period (if contracted).

 Yours faithfully,